Disk encryption software: Methods

-Other Features
+Other features

 Plausible deniability

-Some disk encryption systems, such as VeraCrypt, CipherShed (active open source forks of the discontinued TrueCrypt project), BestCrypt (proprietary trialware), offers levels of plausible deniability, which might be useful if a user is compelled to reveal the password of an encrypted volume.
+Some disk encryption systems, such as VeraCrypt, CipherShed (active open source forks of the discontinued TrueCrypt project), BestCrypt (proprietary trialware), offer levels of plausible deniability, which might be useful if a user is compelled to reveal the password of an encrypted volume.

 Hidden volumes

 Hidden volumes are a steganographic feature that allows a second, "hidden", volume to reside within the apparent free space of a visible "container" volume (sometimes known as "outer" volume).
 The hidden volume has its own separate file system, password, and encryption key distinct from the container volume.

 The content of the hidden volume is encrypted and resides in the free space of the file system of the outer volume—space which would otherwise be filled with random values if the hidden volume did not exist.
-When the outer container is brought online thorough the disk encryption software, whether the inner or outer volume is mounted depends on the password provided.
-If the "normal" password/key of the outer volume proves valid, the outer volume is mounted; if the password/key of the hidden volume proves valid, then (and only then) can the existence of hidden volume even be detected, and it is mounted; otherwise if the password/key does not successfully decrypt either the inner or outer volume descriptors, then neither is mounted.
+When the outer container is brought online through the disk encryption software, whether the inner or outer volume is mounted depends on the password provided.
+If the "normal" password/key of the outer volume proves valid, the outer volume is mounted; if the password/key of the hidden volume proves valid, then (and only then) can the existence of the hidden volume even be detected, and it is mounted; otherwise if the password/key does not successfully decrypt either the inner or outer volume descriptors, then neither is mounted.

 Once a hidden volume has been created inside the visible container volume, the user will store important-looking information (but which the user does not actually mind revealing) on the outer volume, whereas more sensitive information is stored within the hidden volume.

 If the user is forced to reveal a password, the user can reveal the password to the outer volume, without disclosing the existence of the hidden volume.
 The hidden volume will not be compromised, if the user takes certain precautions in overwriting the free areas of the "host" disk.